szabgab/Perl6-Maven/README.md

     * cd Perl6-Maven
     * time perl6 -Ilib script/generate.p6 --outdir=/home/gabor/work/perl6maven-live.com --indir=/home/gabor/work/perl6maven.com/

-It took 1:38 min to generate all the pages using Rakudo Star 2014.09 on MacBook Air
+It took about 5 minutes to generate all the pages using Rakudo Star 2014.09 on MacBook Air

 To run all the test try: